giladnavot/BroadleafCommerce-demo/.swm/broadleafcommerce-demo-overview.x599a4ul.sw.md

 ### Core

 The 'core' directory is the heart of the Broadleaf Commerce framework.
 It contains several subdirectories, each housing different components of the framework.
-For instance, the 'broadleaf-profile' directory contains code related to user profiles, while the 'broadleaf-framework' directory contains the main framework code.
+For instance, the 'broadleaf-profile' directory contains code related to user profiles, while the 'broadleaf-framework' directory contains the main framework code.&nbsp;

 One of the key classes in the 'core' directory is the <SwmToken path="/core/broadleaf-framework/src/main/java/org/broadleafcommerce/core/search/service/solr/SolrConfiguration.java" pos="52:4:4" line-data="public class SolrConfiguration implements InitializingBean {">`SolrConfiguration`</SwmToken> class, which holds the Solr server configuration.
 This class is used across multiple other classes, indicating its importance in the framework.
 Another key component is the <SwmToken path="/core/broadleaf-framework/src/main/java/org/broadleafcommerce/core/search/service/solr/SolrHelperService.java" pos="48:4:4" line-data="public interface SolrHelperService {">`SolrHelperService`</SwmToken> interface, which provides methods for handling Solr cores and converting index fields.
 Overall, the 'core' directory is essential for the operation and functionality of the Broadleaf Commerce framework.

 - <SwmLink doc-title="Overview of Core in BroadleafCommerce-demo">[Overview of Core in BroadleafCommerce-demo](/.swm/overview-of-core-in-broadleafcommerce-demo.kndjxtj8.sw.md)</SwmLink>
 - <SwmLink doc-title="Maven Configuration in BroadleafCommerce Framework Web">[Maven Configuration in BroadleafCommerce Framework Web](/.swm/maven-configuration-in-broadleafcommerce-framework-web.11xzsdpn.sw.md)</SwmLink>
-- &nbsp;
 - <SwmLink doc-title="Offer Filtering and Application">[Offer Filtering and Application](/.swm/offer-filtering-and-application.sucqoiqa.sw.md)</SwmLink>
 - <SwmLink doc-title="Applying a Payment to an Order">[Applying a Payment to an Order](/.swm/applying-a-payment-to-an-order.5koj77le.sw.md)</SwmLink>
 - <SwmLink doc-title="Retrieving and Processing a Robots File">[Retrieving and Processing a Robots File](/.swm/retrieving-and-processing-a-robots-file.o9f85im9.sw.md)</SwmLink>